kiwidata/Emission-by-Country/README.md

 	- Python 3.7
 * **Libraries**
 	- **dataset handling**: pandas, numpy
-	- **data visualization**: tableau, matplotlib
+	- **data visualization**: matplotlib
 	- **machine learning**: scikit-learn
 * **Presentation**:
 	- Jupyter Notebook

-# Summary of all project stages
-The highlights of all project stages are briefly introduces in the following:

-### Stage 1: Data cleaning and preparation

-* Global data overview
-* Definition of the initial project goals
-* Data cleaning
-    - dealing with missing values
-    - transformation of the columns into a numerical data type
-    - renaming of features
-    - removing empty columns and rows
-* Data frame transformation
-    - melting of the data for each variable
-    - integration of the data into a suitable data frame format
-* Removal of missing values
-    - detection of missing values
-    - removal of missing values by filtering the columns and rows, so that minimal amount of features and rows are lost
-* Export the clean data frame to a file

-### Stage 2: Data exploration and visualization

-* Feature/column abbreviations and units
-* Definition of the hypothesis to be tested
-* Feature engineering
-    - features overview
-    - derivation of additional important features
-    - removal of unnecessary features
-* Prepare the visualization
-* Create plots
-	- a global look onto all relationships and detailed plots of chosen dependencies
-    - detection of outliers
+	- Tableau
-    - discussion of dependencies and trends
-* Conclusions

-### Stage 3: Predictive analysis with the machine learning algorithm

-* Selection of dependent and independent variables
-* Dataset splitting into training and test subsets
-* Feature selection with recursive feature elimination and cross-validation
-* Conclusions

 # Statistics and Linear Regression

+# Stage 1: Data cleaning and exploration

-## Overview
+## Global Data Overview

+This dataset provided by CICERO Center for International Climate Research as part of the Global Carbon Project is an in-depth look into the global CO2 emissions at the country-level, facilitating a better comprehension of each nation's contribution to the global cumulative impact of human activity on climate.
+CO2 Emissions (MtCO2) from coal, oil, gas, cement, flaring, and other sources, as well as emissions per capita, are all included in this country-level survey of global fossil CO2 emissions.

+The dataset is publicly available at https://doi.org/10.5281/zenodo.7215364 and licenced under the <a href="https://datacatalog.worldbank.org/public-licenses#cc-by">Creative Commons Attribution 4.0 International license</a>.

+## Project Goals

-Two Goals were set for this analysis.
+Two Goals were set for this analysis:

-1) Statical Analysis to find the countries that contributed the most to global emissions.
-2) The global emission trends and predictions to see if the Paris Accord 2030 Goal of CO2 Emission can be reached.
-The Paris Accord states that the goal for Emission should be at least a 40% reduction by 2030 compared to 1990 levels.
+1) The global CO2 emission trend - to see if the Paris Accord 2030 goal of CO2 emission could be reached.
+The Paris Accord states that the goal for emission should be at least a 40% reduction by 2030 compared to 1990 CO2 levels.
+2) Statical Analysis to find the countries that contributed the most to global CO2 emissions and that improved the most over the years.

+## Data exploration and cleaning

+The dataset provided was cleaned and ready for use for analysis.
+Some cleaning was still done to properly used the data:
+- All rows except global were removed to be able to analyze the global trend (jupiter notebook)
+- Creating a table that showed the percentage of the type of emitters that pollutes by country and join it to our original table (Jupiter Notebook and SQL)
+- All rows except 2021 year was shown to analyze the 2021 biggest polluters (jupiter notebook)

+## Export clean data frame to a file
+- Exported the percentage of emiiters by country
+- Exported the 2021-2050 global CO2 prediction by country

 ## Results